Driving Digital Change: Transforming Services, Cultures and Experiences

 Minister MA Hui will address how parallels between the Northern Powerhouse and China's Belt and Road initiative have facilitated:

 Through original research and advocating innovative approaches to policy that improves quality of life and drives economic prosperity for the North, the Northern Powerhouse Partnership builds apolitical consensus between business, civic and cultural leaders about how the region can develop an economy that competes on a global scale.

 In his address to delegates, the NPP's chief economist will discuss:

-A partnership comprised of the North's 19 local transport authorities, leaders from regional industry and representatives from Network Rail, Highways England and HS2 ltd; Transport for the North is England's first sub-national transport body - established to transform connectivity across the North and provide the necessary infrastructure to drive economic growth and re-balance the UK economy.
+Transport for the North is the first sub-national transport body; a partnership comprised of the North's 19 local transport authorities, leaders from regional industry and representatives from Network Rail, Highways England and HS2 ltd - established to transform connectivity across the region and provide the necessary infrastructure to drive economic growth and re-balance the UK economy.

 Transport for the North has outlined a 30-year strategic initiative that details how transformational improvements to connectivity in the North must be delivered to support a globally competitive environment that can sustain economic growth.
 The Northern Powerhouse Independent Economic Review forecasts that, by 2050, a radically transformed Northern transport infrastructure could facilitate a 4% increase in productivity, 850,000 new jobs and an additional £100 billion in GVA (gross value added).